 When my son and I visited the canal three years ago we saw a couple of ships near Gamboa but were disappointed not to see any going through the Miraflores Locks.
-Thomson arranged for lunch at an outdoor table at the locks and we were able to watch a sailboat and container ship pass through.
+Thomson Family Adventures arranged for lunch at an outdoor table at the locks and we were able to watch a sailboat and container ship pass through.
 So cool!
 And our guides turned the Panama Canal Museum into a scavenger hunt for us, making the museum visit far more fun (and educational) than the last time we were there.

 I’ve snorkeled all around the world, with the kids joining me periodically with varying degrees of success.
-The snorkeling in Panama was excellent – I could have stayed out all day.
+The snorkeling on our Panama vacation was excellent – I could have stayed out all day.
 The kids on the trip all joined to some extent – some fully snorkeling, some entering the water only briefly, and some floating on tubes to make it a little easier.
 This was my son’s least-favorite activity since he doesn’t enjoy snorkeling, but at least he tried it.
 I loved it.

 Meals were excellent, and we dined at some really cool places, including a small restaurant in Panama City’s Casco Viejo neighborhood where we had the only table, and two seaside restaurants in Bocas del Toro with gorgeous sunsets and lots of space for the kids to run around.
-I kept trying to pay for wine and other drinks and was nicely surprised when Thomson covered everything – compared to every other group trip I’ve been on where participants pay for their own drinks at every meal.
+I kept trying to pay for wine and other drinks and was nicely surprised when Thomson Family Adventures covered everything – compared to every other group trip I’ve been on where participants pay for their own drinks at every meal.